perun-network/bbs-plus-threshold-wallet/README.md

 #### Setup precomputations.

-1. Start the Precomputation Generator to generated the public key and precomputations.
+1. Start the Precomputation Generator to generate the public key and precomputations.

 ```sh
 ./bbs-plus-threshold-wallet demo --config generator.yaml